Mamas, I literally gasped in delight when my friend Daisy* texted me this pic:

 GORGEOUS.
 Gorgeous suit, gorgeous color, gorgeous on Mama.

-Love this, Daisy and Buttercup.
-Thank you both for baring it all for the good of moms everywhere!
+Love this, Daisy, Buttercup and Lisa.
+Thank you ALL for baring it all for the good of moms everywhere!